HerrNamenlos123/RobotinoLib/README.md

 ### Linux
 <details>
-<summary>Installation instructions for Linux distributions</summary>
+<summary>Installation instructions for Linux distributions</summary><br \>

+This library is tested with a fresh install of Debian 11

 #### Requirements

  - git: `sudo apt install git`